supremebloxboy/AHKFastTranslator/README.md

 1. Install AutoHotKey (https://www.autohotkey.com).
 1. Download the `AHKFastTranslator.ahk` file from this GitHub repository or the latest release.
 3. Double-click the `AHKFastTranslator.ahk` file to run the script.

-Or optionally if you don't want to install autohotkey i've included the compiled exe in the latest release
+Or optionally if you don't want to install autohotkey i've included the compiled exe in the latest release.
+Note: Remember to stop and close the script when you're not using it as it uses and overrides the clipboard.

 ## Requirements
 AutoHotkey (version 1.1.33.02 or later)